boringdeveloper/boringdeveloper/README.md

   <a href="https://github.com/boringdeveloper?tab=repositories"><img src="https://img.shields.io/github/stars/boringdeveloper?style=flat&logo=github&color=gold"/></a>
 </p>

 Yo!
 I'm Nick Romero, a Mobile and Web Developer from the Philippines.
-I'm currently a Software Developer working on developing and continuously improving an Enterprise Talent Acquisition software at [PageUp](https://www.pageuppeople.com).
+I'm currently a Software Developer working on developing and continuously contributing to an Enterprise Talent Acquisition software and a Design System called GEL at [PageUp](https://www.pageuppeople.com).
 Aside from building applications, I casually play **football** ⚽.
 It's my way to balance work and life.

 ### 🔭 I’m currently working on